matanolabs/matano/README.md

 #### Detections as code
 Write Python detections to implement realtime alerting on your log data.

-#### Modern CDK based deployment
-Matano deploys under the hood using the AWS CDK, giving you a modern, extensible Infrastructure as Code deployment experience.

 ## Installing

 You can install the matano CLI to deploy Matano into your AWS account, and manage your Matano deployment.